MarkusBernhardt/robotframework-selenium2library-java/README.md

 Usage
 -----

-This library is a direct replacement to the Python Selenium2Library.
+This library is a quite direct alternative to the Python SeleniumLibrary.
-There are almost no changes necesssary to the existing code.
-You can execute the same testcases and keywords with Python and Jython.

 If you are using the robotframework-maven-plugin you can use this library by adding the following dependency to